-- 1. Applicants must meet with P.A.C.E.
-Grant Program staff at least 10 days prior to the filing deadline.
-If this requirement is not met, the application will not be heard at the next P.A.C.E. review committee meeting. - 2.
+- 1. It is recommended that applicants meet with P.A.C.E.
+Grant Program staff at least 10 days prior to the filing deadline. - 2.
 If applicable, a Certificate of Appropriateness (COA) must be granted by the HDBR prior to work included P.A.C.E.
 Grant Program grant application begins.
 P.A.C.E.
 Grant Program staff will determine which elements require a COA. - 3.
 All materials must be received by 4:00 PM on the grant application due date.
 Applications missing crucial elements will not be considered for funding.
 The applicant is responsible for ensuring that the application is complete. - 4.
 The P.A.C.E.
 Review Committee meeting will take place, unless otherwise noted, on the second Tuesday of January, March, May, July, September, and November at 5:30pm in City Hall.
 Additional meetings may occur as the needed.
 All meeting dates are available on the city's website.
 The applicant or a representative must be present at the meeting.
 If a representative for the application is not present, the application will be denied. - 5.
 The P.A.C.E.
 Review Committee approves or denies the application.
 The P.A.C.E.
 Review Committee is not obligated to approve any of the applications. - 6.
 The P.A.C.E.
 Review Committee sends the approved applications to the City of Madison Board of Public Works and Safety for final and official approval. - 7.
 The City of Madison Board of Public Works and Safety approves or denies the applications.